Lopo de Brito: Biography

 On May 7, 1520, the King of Kotte ordered the total siege of the fortress, with thousands of soldiers, supported by artillery.
 The siege would last 5 months, and prevented the supply of water and food to the Portuguese.
 Lopo de Brito asked for help to the governor in Goa, who at the time was absent on an expedition to the Persian Gulf; however, the governor's substitute, Dom Aleixo de Meneses, managed to send relief from Cochin, on 25 August, in a galley commanded by António de Lemos (brother of Fernão Gomes de Lemos, who would later succeed Brito in Colombo) with 50 men-at-arms.
 Despite the small size of this contingent, which only reached Colombo on 4 October, it could be used for a joint counterattack with Lopo de Brito's forces, causing Kotte's troops to flee.
 Following this action, Brito managed to negotiate a truce agreement with the King of Kotte, in which he agreed to resume the tribute, that had for years been interrupted, that his father had promised to pay to the King of Portugal.

 The peace agreement was seen as a defeat at the court of Kotte, contributing to weakening the King's position and generating a plot that would lead to his assassination in 1521, in the so-called Vijayabā Kollaya (The Sack of Vijayabahu).
 Subsequently, the three sons of the King divided the Kingdom of Kotte among themselves.
 The internal upheavals that accompanied this division eased the pressure on the Portuguese in Colombo.
 Lopo de Brito was thus able to complete the construction of the fortress, "a small square, in a triangular shape, and of so much resistance that it was enough to counter the Sinhalese batteries and to repress the strength of the elephants".

 In 1522, Lopo de Brito handed over the Colombo Fortress, "which he had defended so valiantly", to Fernão Gomes de Lemos.

+On his return to Portugal, he became a member of the Council of king John III.
+He founded an entailed estate in 1547, that would eventually be inherited by his descendants, the lords of the honra de Barbosa.